Luke Perry’s Son Jack Joins His Dad In Quentin Tarantino’s ‘Once Upon A Time In Hollywood’

 The sudden death of Luke Perry is something that affected a lot of people around the world, and it’s still hard to believe that he is gone.
 His family was truly affected by this horrible tragedy, and they are now trying to figure out how to continue on with such a big part of their life missing.
 Perry’s son Jack is still making a name for himself in the world of wrestling, but they were able to share a big screen moment before his death.

-Luke Perry died after suffering a massive stroke and it took him out of the world long before his time should have been up.
+Luke Perry died after suffering a massive stroke, and it took him out of the world long before his time should have been up.
 Even though he was a regular on Riverdale and going to be involved in the Beverly Hills 90210 reboot, Perry was doing a great deal of other work as well.

-His last film role ever will be in Quentin Tarantino’s Once Upon A Time In Hollywood which is due out in theaters on July 26, 2019.
+His last film role ever will be in Quentin Tarantino’s Once Upon a Time in Hollywood which is due out in theaters on July 26.
 Luke Perry plays the role of Scott Lancer and he is acting alongside Margot Robbie, Brad Pitt, Al Pacino, Leonardo DiCaprio, Kurt Russell, and many others.

-While people may know about all of those other big-name stars in the movie, they may not have realized that Luke had the privilege of acting next to his son Jack in the film too.
+While people may know about all of those other big-name stars in the movie, they may not have realized that Luke had the privilege of acting next to his son Jack in the film, too.

 Actor Luke Perry’s 21-year-old son Jack is making a name for himself as a wrestler called 'Jungle Boy' https://t.co/K0k7sCsbEJ pic.twitter.com/HeDJXkCRje